dimi-lab/MultimodalityHistoComb/CellDetection/Readme.md

 ## TODO:
 1. Evaluate the segmentation accuracy
-2. which tool works best for
+2. which tool works best for which modality?

 ### Other options and references:
 1. DeepLIIF: An Online Platform for Quantification of Clinical Pathology Slides